ccneko/AutoGrantRec/README.md

 and input Excel file.
 A template Excel file goes along with this script.

-This script comes in both a command-line (CLI) and a graphical user interface (GUI) version, where the CLI is more lightweight and the GUI could be more intuitive to users unfamiliar with the terminal.
+This script comes in both a command-line (CLI) and a graphical user interface (GUI) version, where the CLI is cross-platform (Windows, Mac or Linux where Python 3 has been installed) and more lightweight, whereas the GUI version could be more intuitive to users unfamiliar with the terminal.
 This GUI version serves as the basis of a standalone package, which does not require prior installation of dependencies, but starts up more slowly.

 ## Dependencies
 ### Python3 packages